Somatic Archetypes

 Somatic Invitations

-Lie on the floor and feel the ground hold you.
+Lie on the floor and let gravity hold you.

 Next Step